komar41/dine-in-uic/README.md

-# UIC Dine-In: Navigate Large Food Halls with Ease
+# Dine-In UIC: Navigate Large Food Halls with Ease

 ## Initial Setup
 1. On your terminal run the following commands: